-The Oxford University Careers Service offers a wealth of tailored support to help you really develop your skills and put yourself in the best possible position for entering the jobs market.
+The Careers Service offers a wealth of tailored support to help University of Oxford students develop their skills and put themselves in the best possible position for entering the jobs market or progressing their career.

 The Careers Service really is great.
 They're so helpful and have some amazing resources.

-- 15 annual careers fairs so you can explore your options and meet employers
+- Annual careers fairs, across a range of sectors, so you can meet employers and explore your options

-- 5,500 one-to-one careers advice appointments with expert advisers
+- 1:1 careers advice appointments for students with our expert careers advisers